-Are flags of non-member observing states raised at the UN Headquarters?
+Are flags of non-member observer states raised at the UN Headquarters?

 On 10 September 2015, the General Assembly passed A/RES/69/320, Raising the flags of non-member observer States at the United Nations, by a recorded vote of 119 in favour to 8 against (Australia, Canada, Israel, Marshall Islands, Federated States of Micronesia, Palau, Tuvalu, United States), with 45 abstentions.